ruliancruz/calendario-simples/README.md

 :heavy_check_mark: Show a page with a calendar of the current month

-:heavy_check_mark: Show current year and time
+:heavy_check_mark: Show the current year and time

-:heavy_check_mark: Show greeting message
+:heavy_check_mark: Show a greeting message

 ### Application Image